Soil Vapour Extraction

 - System can be easily converted to a bioventing system for enhanced simultaneous microbiological degradation.

 Activated Carbon Units

-IEG's specially designed Granular Activated Carbon recovery systems (IEG GAC-Sorb) provide superior adsorption capacity due to an innovative system for the distribution of volatile organic compounds (VOCs) from contaminated off gas.
-Highly efficient in design and effective in operation, the largest of the systems, the 3000 litre, is capable of receiving and treating up to a maximum of 2300 m3/h of highly contaminated air, with a typical loading of up to 350 kg.
+IEG's specially designed Granular Activated Carbon recovery systems (IEG GAC-Sorb) provide superior adsorption capacity due to an innovative system for the distribution of volatile organic compounds (VOCs) from contaminated off-gas.
+Highly efficient in design and effective in operation, the largest of the systems, the 3000 litre, is capable of receiving and treating up to a maximum of 2300 m3/h of highly contaminated air, with a contaminant loading of up to 350 kg.

 - Simple, modular construction design,

 - Simple, modular construction design, adapted for IEG remediation euquipment.